charlieroth/charlieroth/README.md

 ## Hi 👋

-Backend developer using Elixir and TypeScript
+Fullstack developer using Elixir and TypeScript

 You can find me at the following places: